polimediaupv/paella-user-tracking/README.md

 }
 ```

+The `mediaAnalyticsTitle` property defines the template variable that will be used as title information in the Matomo Media Analytics plugin.
+If not set, `document.title` will be used.

 ### Adapt to your institution

 You can extends this plugin and adapt it to your institution.
 In most cases you only need to implement two functions: